KNowledgeOnWebScale/walder/README.md

 #### Accessing query results in view templates

 The results of the queries, specified in the configuration file for a route, are available for rendering in view templates as data.
 - If the route only has a single query, the data contains an object named `data`.
 - If the route has multiple queries, each query's result is available in the data as a separate object whose name equals the query name in the configuration file.

-Each object will be an array, unless the query was [singularized](https://github.com/rubensworks/graphql-to-sparql.js#singularizing-everything).
+In the case of a GraphQL-LD query, each object will be an array, unless the query was [singularized](https://github.com/rubensworks/graphql-to-sparql.js#singularizing-everything).
 [songs.handlebars](example/views/songs.handlebars) is an example of the consumption of the result of the single query in the route `/music/{musician}` in [this configuration file](example/config.yaml).
 [songs_movies.handlebars](example/views/songs_movies.handlebars) is an example of the consumption of the results of the two queries in the route `/artist/{artist}` in [this configuration file](example/config-multiple-queries.yaml).

+In the case of a SPARQL query, each object is an array of quads if no JSON-LD frame is specified.
+Else it will be a JSON-LD object.

 #### Using layouts in view templates

 Using layouts is a great way to avoid repetition in route-specific view templates.
-Reusable HTML structures such as headers, footers, navigation bars and other contents, meant to appear in multiple route's, are preferable specified in *layout files*.
+Reusable HTML structures such as headers, footers, navigation bars and other contents, meant to appear in multiple routes, are preferable specified in *layout files*.

 A layout template file can be specified in a view template file, by means of [front-matter](https://github.com/jxson/front-matter) metadata field `layout`.
 It should contain a filename, available at the `layouts` location defined in the configuration file.
 It may contain a relative path in front of the filename.